Key Indicators in a Brain CT Scan

 - Brain Tumors: Detection and evaluation of the size, location, and type of brain tumors.

-- Head Injuries: Assessment of skull fractures, internal bleeding, and trauma-induced brain damage.
+- Head Injuries from trauma: Assessment of skull fractures, internal bleeding, and trauma-induced brain damage.

 - Aneurysms: Identification of abnormal bulging in brain blood vessels.